jnhansen/nd/README.md

 - machine learning algorithms

 `nd` is built on `xarray`.
-Internally, all data is passed around as ``xarray`` Datasets and all provided methods expect this format as inputs.
+Internally, all data are passed around as ``xarray`` Datasets and all provided methods expect this format as inputs.
 An ``xarray.Dataset`` is essentially a Python representation of the NetCDF file format and as such easily reads/writes NetCDF files.